 Question: Since submitting my application, I've added many things to my resume.
 How can I update my application with this new information?

-It’s fine to send an update letter to colleges.
-You can do this either by snail mail or via email to the admission-office staff member who oversees applicants from your high school.
-(If you don’t know who that is, call the admission office and ask for a name and contact information.)
+It's fine to send an update letter to colleges.
+Now that many colleges are trying to go paper-free, email is the best choice.
+Direct your message to the admission-office staff member who oversees applicants from your high school.
+(If you don't know who that is, call the admission office and ask for a name and contact information.)
+You can also copy the main admissions-office address.

 This sample below was used by a student who was deferred in the Early Action round by her first-choice college, which I'll call "Fantasy State."
 Even if you are simply sending in new information and you weren't deferred, this format would work for you, too.